Detailed, practical guides to help you get the most out of your Fiordland adventure. Updated regularly with current prices and conditions.

 This is the biggest decision you'll make, and the answer depends on your situation:

-The 119km drive from Te Anau to Milford Sound takes 2-2.5 hours without stops, but you should allow 3-4 hours to enjoy the journey.
+The 119km drive from Te Anau to Milford Sound takes about 1 hour 45 minutes in good conditions if you drive direct, but most visitors should allow 2.5-3 hours with scenic stops.
 The road itself is one of the world's most scenic drives, and honestly, it's as much about the journey as the destination.

 What makes this road special is that it really has two moods.
 On a clear day, you'll get big open alpine views, crystal clear rivers, and those classic Fiordland landscapes.
 But when it rains — and it often does — the place transforms.
 Waterfalls appear everywhere, pouring down the cliffs in a way you just don't see on fine days.
 Both are equally worth experiencing.